-How do you know whether an intervention for autism spectrum disorder (ASD) will work?
-First you need to be clear about the claims being made about the intervention and what it can do for your child.
-Next is finding out whether these claims have been properly tested, and whether the tests have provided any reliable proof that the intervention really works.
+How do you know whether an intervention for autism spectrum disorder (ASD) will help your child?
+First you need to be clear about the claims being made for the intervention.
+Next is finding out whether these claims have been properly tested, and whether the tests have proved that the intervention really helps.

-Any treatment for autism spectrum disorder (ASD) will make a claim about how it will help your child.
-It might claim to improve your child’s symptoms, teach skills or even ‘cure’ ASD.
+All interventions for autism spectrum disorder (ASD) make claims about how they’ll help your child.
+An intervention might claim to improve your child’s symptoms, teach skills or even ‘cure’ ASD.
 Testing the intervention involves checking what it claims to do against what happens in reality, when real people use the intervention.
 This process is also called ‘evaluating’ the intervention.

-Essentially, testing matters because – conducted properly – it can tell you whether the intervention does what it’s supposed to do.
+Testing matters.
+When testing is done properly, it can tell you whether the intervention does what it’s supposed to do.

-When you’re choosing a treatment or therapy, look for ‘evidence-based’ approaches – that is, interventions that have scientific evidence to show they work for children with autism spectrum disorder (ASD).
-Be cautious and use your judgment when considering treatments or interventions that have not yet been scientifically tested.
+When you’re choosing an intervention, look for ‘evidence-based’ approaches – that is, interventions that have scientific evidence to show they work for children with ASD.
+Be cautious and use your judgment when considering interventions that haven’t yet been scientifically tested.

 Scientific tests and autism spectrum disorder interventions

-Whether it’s a new skin cream, new computer software or interventions for autism spectrum disorder (ASD), most people agree that the best way to test something is to use a scientific approach.
-Science provides the best tools we have to conduct a fair test of whether something works.
+Whether it’s a new skin cream, new computer software or an intervention for autism spectrum disorder (ASD), most people agree that the best way to test something is to use a scientific approach.

 Science tests interventions by:

-- clearly describing the behaviour or symptoms that the treatment is supposed to change
+- clearly describing the behaviour that the treatment is supposed to change

-- clearly explaining how the treatment is implemented
+- clearly explaining how you do the intervention

-- clearly identifying how change in behaviour or symptoms will be measured
+- clearly identifying how a change in behaviour or symptoms will be measured

-- controlling other possible causes of change in the behaviour or symptom – for example, changing only one thing at a time, having a ‘control’ or ‘comparison’ group, or testing in a way that can’t be influenced by opinions or beliefs
+- controlling other possible causes of change in the behaviour – for example, changing only one thing at a time, having a control group, or testing in a way that can’t be influenced by opinions or beliefs

 - repeating the test to see whether the same results are found, preferably by other researchers.